Master SMS Opt-In & SMS Opt-Out + How to Get Consent to Receive Text Messages

 1. Single SMS opt-in (text-to-join)

-- Or by texting a keyword to your organization
+They do this by texting a specific keyword to join your list for updates.

 What single SMS opt-in is best for: